richardjgowers/GCMCbenchmarks/README.md

 The input files for simulations can be created using the Python make_* scripts in this directory.
 These all follow the signature::

-python make_X.py <case> <destination>
+python make_X.py <setup> <destination>

-Where case refers to one of the conditions listed above and <destination> refers to the directory in which they will be made.
+Where setup refers to one of the conditions listed above and <destination> refers to the directory in which they will be made.